somar0/Crossbar-Design/README.md

 * ic.vhdl

-      Interface circuit components which has the popcount
+      Interface circuit components which has the popcount Accumulator and comparator aren't in the interface circuit because results in accumulator and comparator need to be stored longer than in XNORs and popcount.

 * popcount.vhdl

-      Popcount to count how many ones in the resulting vector from XNOR gates, it has many adders and flip flops components
+      Popcount to count how many ones in the resulting vector from XNOR gates.
+      It has many adders and flip flops components

 * cb_adder.vhdl